AaltoPML/VAI-Lab/README.md

 This allows to adapt the machine learning algorithms to the task requirements and provide the output that best adapts to the problem needs.
 Furthermore, its modular nature provides a way to intuitively combine modules for specific problems.

-The `Core` class in script `AI_design_core.py` inherits from the `Settings`class, loading the modules declared in the XML file, dynamically importing, instantiating and exectuing them.
+The `Core` class in script `AI_design_core.py` inherits from the `Settings`class, loading the modules declared in the XML file, dynamically importing, instantiating and executing them.

-## Lauching Core
+## Launching Core

 Simple launchers were added to `Core` for easy execution.
-To load and execute core using the Initialistaion GUI, run the following:
+To load and execute core using the Initialisation GUI, run the following:

 ```python
 import aidesign as ai